appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 -   **includeFields** `String Array` [optional] fields to be included in the suggestion's query when `autoSuggest` is true.
 -   **enableQuerySuggestions** `bool` [optional] Defaults to `false`.
 When enabled, it can be useful to curate search suggestions based on actual search queries that your users are making.
-Read more about it over [here](/docs/analytics/query-suggestions/).
+Read more about it over [here](/docs/analytics/popular-suggestions/).

     > Note:
     >
-    > Query Suggestions only work when `enableAppbase` prop is `true`.
+    > Popular Suggestions only work when `enableAppbase` prop is `true`.

 -   **aggregationField** `String` [optional]
     One of the most important use-cases this enables is showing `DISTINCT` results (useful when you are dealing with sessions, events and logs type data).
 It utilizes `composite aggregations` which are newly introduced in ES v6 and offer vast performance benefits over a traditional terms aggregation.